Retiree Appreciation Day 2023

-Widows of retired military members attend the annual Retiree Appreciation Day cake-cutting ceremony at Misawa Air Base, Japan, Oct.
+The ceremony included a cake cut for Retiree Appreciation Day at Misawa Air Base, Japan, Oct.
 21, 2023.
-The base welcomed Military retirees for a complimentary breakfast and received information about the services provided around the base.
+Retiree Appreciation Day honors retired veterans while allowing retirees and their spouses to connect with resources on base.
 (U.S. Air Force photo by Senior Airman Brieana E. Bolfing)

 |Date Taken: